istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Added** support for circuit breaking (`http2MaxRequests`) in gRPC proxyless clients.

-- **Added** support for wildcard hosts in ServiceEntries with DYNAMIC_DNS resolution for TLS hosts.
-TLS `protocol` implies the connection will be routed based on the request's SNI (from the TLS handshake) without terminating the TLS connection to inspect the Host header for routing.
-The implementation relies on an alpha API and has significant security implications (i.e. SNI spoofing).
-Therefore, this feature is disabled by default and can be enabled by setting the feature flag `ENABLE_WILDCARD_HOST_SERVICE_ENTRIES_FOR_TLS` to true.
-Please consider the use of this feature carefully and only with trusted clients.  ([Issue #54540](https://github.com/istio/istio/issues/54540))
+- **Added** support for wildcard hosts in ServiceEntries with `DYNAMIC_DNS` resolution for TLS hosts.
+The TLS protocol implies that connections will be routed based on the request's SNI (from the TLS handshake) without terminating the TLS connection to inspect the Host header for routing.
+The implementation relies on an alpha API and has significant security implications (i.e., SNI spoofing).
+Therefore, this feature is disabled by default and can be enabled by setting the feature flag `ENABLE_WILDCARD_HOST_SERVICE_ENTRIES_FOR_TLS` to `true`.
+Please consider using this feature carefully and only with trusted clients.  ([Issue #54540](https://github.com/istio/istio/issues/54540))

-- **Fixed** the issue when sidecars try to route requests to ambient E/W gateways incorrectly.
+- **Fixed** an issue where sidecars tried to route requests to ambient E/W gateways incorrectly.
   ([Issue #57878](https://github.com/istio/istio/issues/57878))

 - **Fixed** Istio CNI node agent startup failure in MicroK8s environments when using ambient mode with nftables backend.